Content Creators

 Once you select the location to teleport, a new tab will open on your browser and you will get this message.

-Click on Switch to Goerli and a popup from your wallet will show up asking to switch the network.
+Click on Switch to Sepolia and a popup from your wallet will show up asking to switch the network.
 Simply click on Switch Network and the new tab will automatically refresh.
 To test your wearable, go to the backpack and select it.

 Before Publishing #